-When running the device in block mode or rapid block mode, you can call this function to interrupt data capture.
+When running the device in block mode, rapid block mode or ETS mode, you can call this function to interrupt data capture.

 Note that if you are using block mode and call this function before the oscilloscope is ready, no capture will be available and the driver will return PICO_NO_SAMPLES_AVAILABLE.